Welcome to Adventure Racing Part 1

 Adventure racing allows you to experience the entire race with teammates exploring areas off-the-beaten path.

-Going into my first adventure race, I was worried about packing enough food to last the duration of the course (I eat a lot - my arm would often get tired carrying my lunch into work!).
-After gaining some experience, I now have a “recipe” to pack about 200 calories per hour of racing and have yet to run out of nutrition in a race.
+Going into my first adventure race, I was worried about packing enough food to last the duration of the course (I eat a lot, so my arm would often get tired carrying my lunch bag into work!).
+After gaining some experience, I now have a recipe to pack about 250 calories per hour of racing and have yet to run out of nutrition in a race.

 More ahead